 - Allow your manual coffee espresso machines to heat up for a few minutes

 - Flush hot water through the group head and empty group handle

 - Seek out a machine with a cup warmer on top as this pre-heats cups

-- Make sure your manual coffee machine can fit mugs if you want to use mugs!
+- Make sure your manual coffee espresso machines can fit mugs if you want to use mugs!

 The third type of machine is the Bean-To-Cup

-This machine allows you to use lots of different types of coffee beans and flavours.
-It also eliminates the need to learn how to use a manual coffee machine.
+This machine allows you to use lots of different types of coffee beans and flavors.
+It also eliminates the need to learn how to use a manual espresso coffee machine.
 A bean-to-cup machine has a special area called the Hopper which holds your coffee beans.

 When you’re ready to go, you switch your machine on and it grinds the beans.
 It also tamps them and distributes the grind into a cup.
 These types of machines deliver perfect Espresso with the right crema and give you complete control over your cup of coffee.

 Some bean-to-cup coffee espresso machines come with a manual milk frother.
 They have a little wand and manual buttons that help you prepare hot milk.
 More expensive bean-to-cup machines have automatic frothers where you add milk to the milk container, select the coffee you want and the machine does the rest!